IdeaFlowCo/EventNavigator/README.md

-# BRC Navigator
+# Event Navigator

-Navigate Burning Man event listings using natural language.
+Navigate event listings using natural language.
 This tool lets you ask questions about event data (from Google Sheets, CSV, or Excel) in plain English and get instant results.

 ## Features